 (a) Infrastructure, hosting and technical service providers

-We may share personal information with service providers that support the operation of the Services, such as hosting providers, content delivery networks, security providers, data storage vendors, and technical contractors engaged to provide reliable and secure support for the Services.
+We may disclose personal information to service providers that support the operation of the Services, such as hosting providers, content delivery networks, security providers, data storage vendors, and technical contractors engaged to provide reliable and secure support for the Services.

 (b) Analytics and measurement providers

-Subject to your choices and any applicable consent requirements, we may disclose technical usage information to analytics and measurement providers for the purposes of performance measurement, aggregated analytics, service optimisation and diagnostics.
+Subject to your choices and any applicable consent requirements, we may disclose technical usage information to analytics and measurement providers for performance measurement, aggregated analytics, service optimisation and diagnostics.
 Where reasonably practicable, we seek to use pseudonymised, aggregated or de-identified data for these purposes.

 (c) Advertising and attribution partners